 - We have a range of vocational qualifications which have been designed to help learners take the step from education to the workplace, through building the transferable skills and core attributes that businesses across all sectors are looking for.

-- Our suite of Employability Skills qualifications ensures learners are able to present themselves correctly, work in a team, solve problems, follow instructions and manage their time.
+- Our suite of Progression and Employability Skills qualifications ensures learners are able to present themselves correctly, work in a team, solve problems, follow instructions and manage their time.

 - We also have bite-sized English and Maths qualifications which are ideally suited to building up learners skills in these areas, and which can be combined to cover the subjects and levels the individual learner needs.